The 7 Habits of Highly Chilled Small Business owners

 Hiring great staff: This is the fifth article in a monthly series on small business owners I have met or worked with over the years who developed beautiful successful businesses.

 Stories of successful real business owners

 In 35 years of doing business and working with some of the most inspiring people I’ve ever met, I’ve learned a very important lesson: Success in small business starts by building great habits.
 I call these practices the “7 Highly Chilled Habits” and I find they’re best illustrated with the stories of real business owners who I happen to have had the pleasure of coaching.

 The articles are based on my E-book, The 7 Habits of Highly Chilled Small Business Owners.
 All of my books and other resources are available for free here

-Highly Chilled Business Owners Find the Best Person for the Role
+Highly Chilled Business Owners Hire the Best Person for the Role

-In order to build a Highly Chilled business, you have to put great people on your team, give them every opportunity to shine and remove the ones that don’t fit.
+In order to build a Highly Chilled business, you have to put great staff on your team, give them every opportunity to shine and remove the ones that don’t fit.

 BTW, You can read up on Chilled habit #1: Be dependable here

 - Read habit #3: Be On Top of the numbers here

 Small business owners often lament the fact they can’t afford to hire great staff because big corporates have so much deeper pockets.
 They also often complain that managing people (especially millennials!) is a nightmare because they think the world owes them a reward for turning up and as soon as you’ve finished training them, they leave again.